 At Novum, Mainchance, Mischance (chuse ye which),

-His whole estate at Loadum or at Gleeke,
+His whole estate, at Loadum, or at Gleeke,

-At Tickle-me-quickly, he’s a merry Greek;
+At Tickle-me-quickly, he’s a merry Greeke;

-At Primifisto, Post and Payre, Primero,
+At Primefisto, Post and payre, Primero,

-At My-sow-pigged: but (reader never doubt ye)
+At My-sow-pigg’d, and (reader never doubt ye)

-Bowles, Shove groat, Tennis, no game comes amiss,
+Bowles, shove-groat, tennis, no game comes amis,

-His purse a nurse for anybody is;
+His purse a nurse for any body is;

-Caroches, Coaches and Tobacconists,
+Caroches, Coaches, and Tobacconists,

-All sorts of people freely from his fists,
+All sorts of people freely from his fists

-His vaine expenses daily suck and soake,
+His vaine expenses daily sucke and soake,

-And thus the Prodigall himself alone
+And thus the Prodigall, himselfe alone,

 Click through to the Wikipedia article I linked to for explanations of many of these, e.g. Primifisto: “Primo visto, Primavista, Prima-vista, Primi-vist, Primiuiste, Primofistula, or even Primefisto, is a 16th-century gambling card game fashionable c.
 1530–1640.
 Very little is known about this game, but judging by the etymology of the words used to describe the many local variants of the game, it appears to be one of Italian origin.”
 As for the connotations of “suck” in his day, further affiant sayeth naught.
 Thanks, Trevor!